emiller42/splunk-statsd-backend/README.md

     splunkToken: 'abcde',    // HEC token for authentication with Splunk (required)
     // the following are somewhat equivalent to the 'prefix*' options for the graphite backend
     timerLabel: 'timer',     // Label applied to all timer metrics (default: 'timer')
-    counterLabel: counter,   // Label applied to all counter metrics (default: 'counter')
+    counterLabel: 'counter', // Label applied to all counter metrics (default: 'counter')
-    gaugeLabel: gauge,       // Label applied to all gauge metrics (default: 'gauge')
+    gaugeLabel: 'gauge',     // Label applied to all gauge metrics (default: 'gauge')
     setLabel: Set,           // Label applied to all set metrics (default: 'set')
     // the following populate splunk-specific fields
     host: 'foo',             // Specify a 'host' value for the events sent to Splunk.
 Leave unset to let Splunk infer this value.
     source: 'statsd',        // Specify a 'source' value for the events sent to Splunk.  (default: statsd)
-    sourcetype: _json,       // Specify a 'sourcetype' value for the events sent to Splunk. (default: _json)
+    sourcetype: '_json',     // Specify a 'sourcetype' value for the events sent to Splunk. (default: _json)
-    index: 'main'            // Specify the target index for the events sent to Splunk.
+    index: 'main',           // Specify the target index for the events sent to Splunk.
 Leave unset to let Splunk control destination index.
-  }
+    useMetrics: false        // Send data in Splunk Metrics format. (default: false) }
 }
 ```

-# Implementation Details and Examples
+# Implementation Details and Examples (JSON formatted events)
 This backend will transform statsd metrics into a format suitable for batch collection by the Splunk HTTP Event Collector.
 Further, the events are properly formed JSON, allowing ['Indexed Extractions'](http://dev.splunk.com/view/event-collector/SP-CAAAFB6) to be applied out of the box.
 All metrics are sent in a single HTTP POST request to the collector.

 A batch event follows this format: